gkcnb/Mastering-Bitcoin-2nd-Edition-Turkish-Translation/README.md

 Mastering Bitcoin is your guide through the seemingly complex world of bitcoin, providing the knowledge you need to participate in the internet of money.
 Available at: https://bitcoinbook.info/

 The original project is available here: https://github.com/bitcoinbook/bitcoinbook

+The Turkish translation is performed on the Transifex.com platform: https://www.transifex.com/aantonop/mastering-bitcoin/language/tr/